 When toe walking is related to vestibular and visual dysfunctions, the inner ear may be to blame.
 The vestibular system, inside the inner ear, is responsible for feeding the brain information on position and movement.
-This correlates eye, head and body positioning.
+This correlates with the eye, head, and body positioning.
 If this information is skewed or perceived incorrectly, the brain may not be aware of how the feet are moving or if they are not functioning in the most effective way.
 In this case, the physical therapist works on vestibular habituation exercises, activities in which we move the eyes, head, neck, and extremities separately or together while working on balance training and coordination.

-If your child is sensitive to touch and different textures or has an aversion to shoes, socks or bare feet, this may indicate a sensory processing issue, or even sensory processing disorder, for which the child may walk on their toes to avoid overstimulation.
+If your child is sensitive to touch and different textures or has an aversion to shoes, socks, or bare feet, this may indicate a sensory processing issue, or even sensory processing disorder, for which the child may walk on their toes to avoid overstimulation.
 In this instance, therapy can help by implementing tactile techniques.
 Desensitizing the bottom of the foot is an important part of improving tolerance for walking with the whole foot, from heel to toe.

-Last, but not least, Facilitate New Gait
+Last, but not least, facilitate new gait

 Historically, toe walking has been treated through the instruction and repetition of stretching, followed by more stretching.
 Treatment of only the “muscles and bones.”
 However, treatment is much more effective when it focuses on providing the best conditions for the body to work on how it is intended.
 The goal is to find the missing pieces in therapy, work on the sensory of it all, and facilitate new, fine-tuned gait patterning.
 Think of tweaking the old movement patterns as facilitating a new gait pattern rather than trying to actually stop the toe walking.
-To do so, the physical therapist is tasked with creating an environment to which the toe walkers are asked to adjust.
-This means investigating and adjusting the patient’s center of mass, the weight shifting and reaching out of their base of support, stability, the transition from heel strike to pushing off through the toes, quality of gait, stride length, cadence, transition from one foot to the other, and sensory systems, how the child perceives sensations and pressure.
+To do so, the physical therapist is tasked with creating an environment in which the toe walkers are asked to adjust.
+This means investigating and adjusting the patient’s center of mass, the weight shifting and reaching out of their base of support, stability, the transition from heel strike to pushing off through the toes, quality of gait, stride length, cadence, the transition from one foot to the other, and sensory systems, how the child perceives sensations and pressure.